Sandy Hook Elementary School shooting: Mass shooting begins

 Shortly after 9:35 a.m., armed with his mother's Bushmaster XM15-E2S rifle and ten magazines with 30 rounds each, Lanza shot his way through a glass panel next to the school's locked front entrance doors.
-He was wearing black clothing, yellow earplugs, sunglasses, a black hat, and an olive green utility vest.
+He was wearing black clothing, yellow earplugs, sunglasses, a black boonie hat, fingerless gloves and an olive drab utility vest.
 Initial reports that he was wearing body armor were incorrect.
 Some of those present heard the initial shots on the school intercom system, which was being used for morning announcements.

 Principal Dawn Hochsprung and school psychologist Mary Sherlach were meeting with other faculty members when they heard, but did not recognize the gunshots.
 Hochsprung, Sherlach, and lead teacher Natalie Hammond went into the hall to determine the source of the sounds and encountered Lanza.
 A faculty member who was at the meeting said that the three women called out "Shooter, stay put!", which alerted their colleagues of the danger and saved their lives.
 Diane Day, a school therapist who had been at the faculty meeting with Hochsprung, said that both Hochsprung and Sherlach immediately jumped up from their chairs and ran into the hallway to confront Lanza.
 Shari Thornberg, an aide, heard gunshots.
 A teacher hiding in the math lab heard school janitor Rick Thorne yell, "Put the gun down!"
 Lanza killed both Hochsprung and Sherlach.
 Hammond was hit first in the leg, and then sustained another gunshot wound.
 She laid still in the hallway and then, not hearing any more noise, crawled back to the conference room and pressed her body against the door to keep it closed.
 She was later treated at Danbury Hospital.

 A nine-year-old boy said he heard the shooter say "Put your hands up!" and someone else say "Don't shoot!"
 He also heard many people yelling and many gunshots over the intercom while he, his classmates, and his teacher took refuge in a closet in the gymnasium.
 One teacher was closing a door further down the hallway, when she was hit in the foot with a bullet that ricocheted.
 Lanza never entered her classroom.

 After killing Hochsprung and Sherlach, Lanza entered the main office but apparently did not see the people hiding there, and returned to the hallway.
 School nurse Sarah (Sally) Cox, 60, hid under a desk in her office.
-She later described seeing the door opening and Lanza's boots and legs facing her desk from approximately 20 feet (six meters) away.
+She later described seeing the door open, and Lanza's boots and legs facing her desk from approximately 20 feet (six meters) away.
 He remained standing for a few seconds before turning around and leaving.
-She and the school secretary Barbara Halstead called 9–1–1 and hid in a first-aid supply closet for nearly four hours.
+She and the school secretary Barbara Halstead called 911 and hid in a first-aid supply closet for nearly four hours.
 Janitor Rick Thorne ran through hallways, alerting classrooms.